Emmanuel-YM/account-management-system/README.md

 Navigate to client folder.

- Use npm to start project
-Download and install Node.js from nodejs.org/en/download/
-Install the latest version of npm.
-This will be useful when running all the build commands.
-Run the following in a command line, either your IDE's Terminal window or in a Windows Command Prompt.

-    npm install --global npm@latest

 Install the app dependencies by running the following command in the command line inside the folder root where you have unzipped the theme package archive.